KlausBlum/LO-ly-wiki/Editor-(main-window-reference).md

 ### Text editor

 The white editor pane at the top offers a simple text editor.

+When editing an existing snippet, you will find its actual LilyPond code here.
+When creating a new snippet, the editor will contain some default code from the [template](https://github.com/openlilylib/LO-ly/wiki/Editor-(main-window-reference)#template) you've chosen.

 <a href="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Editor-Window-02-1.gif"><img class="aligncenter wp-image-4674 size-medium" src="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Editor-Window-02-1-300x276.gif" width="300" height="276" /></a>